vincentbernat/network-lab/lab-routed-vpn/README.md

                        via fe80::2:2 on vti4 [IBGP_V2_2 19:51:37] (100) [i]
     2001:db8:a3::/64   via fe80::3:1 on vti5 [IBGP_V3_1 19:51:39] !
 (100) [i]
                        via fe80::3:2 on vti6 [IBGP_V3_2 19:51:37] (100) [i]

+The exclamation mark is because BIRD isn't able to handle IPv6 ECMP routes correctly yet.
+Therefore, in production, `ecmp yes` should be commented out of `protocol kernel`.

 ## MTU